-Sessions will ebb across theory and practice, and roll throughout February 2021 with reflections and future development generated thereafter.
+Sessions ebbed across theory and practice, and rolled throughout February 2021 with reflections and future development generated thereafter.
 A project website, www.sonicpedagogy.net, will be made available shortly.
 The site will serve to distribute related information and make public discussions, insights and practical outputs from the workshops, as well as plans for future development.

 The core sonic pedagogy working group includes the LxDII team, Salomé Voegelin, Mark Peter Wright, Phoebe Stubbs, along with Nicole Furlonge, Kerstin Meissner and Kevin Logan.

-Invited guests for the first three sessions are Werner Friedrichs, Abigail Hirsch, Anton Kats, Michael Gallagher, Walter Gershon, Shanti Suki Osman, Tara Page, Holger Schulze and Eder Williams.
+Invited guests for the first three sessions were Werner Friedrichs, Abigail Hirsch, Anton Kats, Michael Gallagher, Walter Gershon, Shanti Suki Osman, Tara Page, Holger Schulze and Eder Williams.